heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 }
 ```

-The above code builds the model code from the schema, initializes the model, fits the model, saves the model metadata, and simulates a bunch of synthetic data from the model, and computes the conditional likelihood of some data given some observation.
-Note that Ephesus allows you to query (via `simulate` and `logp`) any conditional distribution of the form `p(features|other_features)` without any extra modeling or training.
+The above rust code builds the model code from the schema, initializes the model, fits the model, saves the model metadata, simulates a bunch of synthetic data from the model, and computes the conditional likelihood of some data given some observation.
+Similar to Lace, Ephesus allows you to query (via `simulate` and `logp`) *any* conditional distribution of the form `p(features|other_features)` without any extra modeling or training.

 What about inference quality?
-Here is an example of the simulated output from the `MLaplace`:
+Here is an example of the simulated output from the `MLaplace` model:

 ![Ephesus recovering the joint distribution of an image.](laplace.gif)